gomberg5264/amazon-price-watcher/README.md

 - Master collection of all watched products or array of nested product documents in user document?
-Master list grants ease of iteration and ensured uniqueness of each product but both the reference ID and the document must be removed when a product is removed from a user's private watchlist.
-Currently using a "watchers" field to make sure one user removing the product does not remove it if another is still watching.
+Master list grants ease of iteration and ensured uniqueness of each product but both the reference ID and the document must be removed when a product is removed from a user's private watchlist. **Currently allowing duplicate products in the master product list**

+- Price Heroku Deployment

+- Add authorisation/authentication for User model

 ## Implementation